-Swaziland profile - BBC News
+Swaziland profile

 Journalists cannot work freely and are liable to be prosecuted for any criticism of the government, says Reporters Without Borders.
 Self-censorship is routine.

-There were 363,000 internet users by 2016 (Internetlivestats.com).
-The government does not restrict access, but few Swazis can afford to go online, says Freedom House.
+There were 446,000 internet users by the end of 2017 (InternetWorldStats.com).
+The government does not restrict access.

 The press